atxsinn3r/VulnCases/Windows Heap Memory Leak/README.md

 # Windows Heap Memory Leak

 This is an example of a heap memory leak for Windows, as a server application.
-Due to the fact the malloc is never properly freed, the it can be leveraged to exploit memory corruption bugs in the real world.
+Due to the fact the malloc is never properly freed, then it can be leveraged to exploit memory corruption bugs in the real world.